AyeCode/geodirectory/readme.txt

 The same templates are available for the Kadence Theme with Gutenberg and the Kadence Block Plugin.

+== Security Reporting ==
+If you discover a vulnerability or any other security-related issue in GeoDirectory, please report it privately to info@wpgeodirectory.com or contact@wpgeodirectory.com so it reaches the appropriate team members.

 == Installation ==

 = Minimum Requirements =